-- Black Activewear: If you choose a solid color like black, then if you go from hike or gym to coffee shop or cafe, you can throw on the cardigan or the fleece or the jacket and not look like you just came from the hike or the gym.
-Also, if you end up feeling under the weather or bloated or whatever, you can throw them on instead of proper pants and bra, put the sweater over it, and be comfy for the trip home.
+- Black Activewear: If you choose a solid color like black, then if you go from hike or gym to a coffee shop or cafe, you can throw on the cardigan or the fleece or the jacket and not look like you just came from the hike or the gym.
+Also, if you end up feeling under the weather or bloated or whatever, you can throw them on instead of proper black pants and bra, put the sweater over it, and be comfy for the trip home.

-- Tissue-weight Turtleneck: An easy way to add warmth to most any look.
+- Tissue-weight Turtleneck: An easy way to add warmth to almost any look.
 Tissue-weight turtlenecks are on trend and super versatile.
 Wear under pieces, or wear with a black t-shirt bra or a cami like this one as they can be a bit sheer, which adds to dressiness for evening situations.

 - Breton Striped Top: Hi, my name is Alison and I love stripes.
 Stripes can look polished or look casual.
 Stripes add interest to a capsule wardrobe.
 Stripes transcend trends.
 You'll likely find a striped top like this in most of my capsule wardrobes!

 - Lighter Wash Jeans: You could do a dark wash, you could do a gray wash, you could even do a color.
-But a light wash gives a relaxed, casual vibe which works well with the more elevated tops.
+But a lighter wash gives a relaxed, casual vibe which works well with the more elevated tops.
 The concept of jeans for a night out is still a thing, but usually with denim trousers or a cool silhouette.
 These jeans are for daytime and the vintage-inspired vibe states that.

 12 Sample Outfits from this Fall Getaway Capsule Wardrobe

-I made 12 different outfits from this capsule to get you thinking about how to mix and match.
+I made 12 different fall travel outfits from this capsule to get you thinking about how to mix and match.
 I tried to think of some things one may do for a fall getaway – from going to the theater to helping a cousin move into their new apartment.
 To see any of these looks larger, simply click on any of the images.
 There will be arrows on the left and right of the images to scroll through.
 To return to this page, click the “X” at the top of the screen.

 Know the power of makeup, if it's something you are comfortable wearing.
 A bold lip, a smoky eye, a shimmery cheekbone can take simple pieces and elevate them for evening or festive occasions.
 When it comes to hair, I recommend always traveling with a bit of gel or pomade so if your hair is not behaving, you can slick it back into a ponytail for an elegant evening look.
 Use a hair-colored elastic or if your hair is long enough, wrap a bit of it around the elastic and secure with a Bobby pin underneath.